 CTR supports many aspects of the operation by Associate Dealers of Canadian Tire Associate Stores which compete against both national and regional retailers in all major markets across Canada.
 There is no one organization or type of business that competes directly with all business segments of Canadian Tire Associate Stores, although several competitors are in one or more of the business segments in which the stores operate.
-These competitors include department stores, discount stores and specialty marketers of hardware, paint and paint supplies, sporting goods, building supplies and seasonal products, including a number of high-volume retailers.
-Additional competitors include auto parts suppliers and automotive service outlets such as car dealerships and service station operators.
+These competitors include department stores, discount stores and specialty marketers of automotive products and services, hardware, housewares, sporting goods, building supplies and seasonal products, including a number of high-volume retailers.